Akshatkk1/Marketing-Project/README.md

 Sales Trend Analysis: I would wish to know whether there is any seasonal or monthly trend in sales so that I can use that information to do promotional strategies.
 By noting when peaks happen, the company can time its marketing efforts for better impact.

 In the python file:
- Imported data and overview
+ Imported data and overview,
- Data Cleaning
+ Data Cleaning,
- Feature Engineering
+ Feature Engineering,
- Customer Segmentation
+ Customer Segmentation,
- Product Segmentation
+ Product Segmentation,
- Sales Trend Analysis
+ Sales Trend Analysis,
- Payment Method Insights
+ Payment Method Insights,
- Break Even Point
+ Break Even Point,
- K-means Clustering
+ K-means Clustering.